 Due to the fact that tech jobs are done on computers, there is rarely any mundane and repetitive work.
 Boring tasks are quickly automated, leaving the day-to-day filled with complicated code design, challenging problem solving and strategic planning.
 Most days involve logical thinking of some kind paired with using creativity to design systems and formulate tests.
 With Udacity’s real-world projects, you’ll have the opportunity to test the skills you’re learning throughout your Nanodegree program.

 Tech jobs have a huge array of career possibilities that stem from full-stack engineering.
 Software engineers can go on to become technical experts, people managers, product roadmap builders, or even salespeople with a technical twist.
 The amount of possibilities means that every person can develop a career in tech that perfectly suits their needs, leading to the ultimate goal: genuine job satisfaction.

 How to Join the Workforce

-Fortunately, it’s never been easier to switch careers and learn new skills.
+Fortunately, it’s never been easier to switch careers and learn new skills by pursuing a career in tech.
 With the rising popularity of online learning, it’s now possible to go back to school from the comfort of your home, on your own time.
 Before you know it, you’ll be heading to work at your very first tech job!